 We have several tales of both haunted and roaming ghost ships and schooners that can give you the chills.

 The ship Le Griffon was completed in August 1679 by French adventurer La Salle.
 This was the first ship of European design to be built on the Great Lakes.
 While the precise dimensions are uncertain, the double mast ship was said to be up to 40 feet long with a 15-foot beam.
-With seven guns and a cargo capacity of about 45 tons, this ship would have been regarded as a monster when it was launched in early August on the upper Niagara River.
+With seven guns and a cargo capacity of about 45 tons, this ship would have been considered a monster when it launched in early August on the upper Niagara River.

 The initial task of Le Griffon for La Salle and his company was to trade in the Upper Great Lakes.
 The Griffon traveled up to Lake Erie through the Detroit Straights.
 On August 9th, he met his lieutenant Henri De Tonti at Detroit, who would accompany him on the expedition across Lake Huron.
 They landed at Fort Michilimackinac on August 27th to transport 1,300 Livres worth of trade items to the southwestern trading station.